CtrlK

 Completeness

 Clearly answers 'what' (driver lifecycle, transactions, async, batching, etc.) and 'when' with an explicit 'Use when writing Python code that connects to Neo4j via...' clause.
-Also explicitly states what it does NOT cover with references to other skills, further clarifying scope.
+Also explicitly states what it does NOT cover with references to alternative skills, further clarifying when to use it.

 3 / 3